-- 1. If at any time during the courses, the student's grade falls below a 78% GPA average, the student will be notified of this and placed on Academic Probation, with the exception of Radiologic Technology Seminar course, which must have a minimum of an 80% GPA.
-If a final exam brings GPA below the 78%, then the student will be dismissed from the program, regardless of prior probationary status.
-Students are notified of their GPA, prior to taking a final exam by accessing Blackboard for each course.
+- 1. If at any time during the courses, the student's grade falls below 78% for didactic or 80% for clinical, the student will be notified of this and placed on Academic Probation.
+If a final exam brings GPA below the 78% in didactic courses or 80% in clinical courses, then the student will be dismissed from the program, regardless of prior probationary status.
+Students will be notified of their GPA prior to taking a final exam.
 (For probation specifics refer to Radiologic Technology Program Student Handbook, Academic Policies.
 See Below.) - 2.
 Assignments turned in by students 1 day late results in 10 points loss per day up to 1 week of that assignment grade.
-Late assignments in excess of 1 week (7 consecutive days to include the weekend) will result in a "0" for that assignment grade.
-(If student is absent the day that the assignment was made, it is the student's responsibility to contact instructor to review material covered during class or clinical and receive assignments, exams, or worksheets given.) - 3.
+Late assignments in excess of 1 week (7 consecutive days to include the weekend) will result in a "0" for that assignment grade. - 3.
+If student is absent the day that assignments are made, it is the student's responsibility to contact instructor to review material covered during class or clinical and receive assignment, exams, or worksheets given.
 Exams should be made up immediately upon return to campus class, unless advanced arrangements have been made with instructor with justifiable documentation, to take exam within one week of missed examination.
-Any student missing an exam or assignment must provide justifiable written documentation prior to making up the exam or assignment, or a letter grade (i.e.: 7 points) will be deducted from the makeup exam.
+Any student missing an exam or assignment must provide justifiable written documentation prior to making up the exam or assignment or a letter grade (i.e.: 7 points) will be deducted from the makeup exam.
 If student fails to make up the exam during the specified time frame, 5 days or less, it will result in a "0" for that exam grade.
-(It is the student's responsibility to make arrangements with the instructor for examination makeups.
-Make-up exams are lowered one letter grade, unless justifiable written documentation is provided.) - 4.
-Exam items left blank on exams or answers not related to course of study (such as "I don't know", or "Yahoo", or "Boomer Sooner") will result in double penalties, to encourage the student to answer questions intelligently. - 5.
-If at any time during a course, the student's GPA falls below 78%; the student will be notified of this and placed on academic probation. - 6.
-Academic probation is used to provide the student with extra credit work, (20 points maximum) one time per semester per each course, in order to gain knowledge and experience necessary in deficient radiology concepts to raise student grade up to the required academic standard of the 78% GPA, but not to exceed the 78%.
-The exception to academic probation is the Radiologic Technology Seminar course that does not have an academic probation, due to the fact students are preparing for the national ARRT exam. - 7.
+(It is the student's responsibility to make arrangements with the instructor for examination makeups.) - 4.
+Exam items left blank on exams will result in double penalties, - 5.
+If at any time during a course, the student's didactic GPA falls below 78% or the student's clinical course GPA falls below 80%; the student will be notified of this and placed on academic probation. - 6.
+Academic probation is used to provide the student with extra credit work, (20 points maximum) one time per semester per each course, in order to gain knowledge and experience necessary in deficient radiology concepts to raise his/her grade up to the required academic standard of the 78% didactic GPA, or 80% clinical GPA, but not to exceed the 78% or 80% respectively. - 7.
 Specific requirements, during a counseling session, of the academic probation, will be given to the student in writing.
-The student will be solely responsible for contacting instructors and getting extra credit work, scheduling tutoring, individual instruction, and verifying the time period for improving their grade.
-The academic probation is in place to encourage students to seek extra help from instructor to continue improving future exams or assignment grades. - 8.
+The student will be solely responsible for contacting instructors and getting extra credit work, scheduling of tutoring, individual instruction and verifying the time period for improving his/her grade.
+The academic probation is in place to encourage students to seek extra help from instructor to continue improving future exam or assignment grades. - 8.
 Extra credit work must be turned in within two weeks after the written academic probation counsel, or student will forfeit points. - 9.
-If the final exam brings a student's final academic GPA below the 78% GPA in a course, then the student will be recommended for dismissal from the Radiologic Technology Program, regardless of prior probationary status.
+If the final exam brings a student's final academic didactic GPA below the 78% in a didactic course, or 80% in the clinical courses, then the student will be recommended for dismissal from the Radiologic Technology Program, regardless of prior probationary status.